-Pictured: Peach Crumble Muffins
+Pictured: Zucchini Mini Muffins

 Making muffins from scratch is an easy way to ensure a whole-grain, veggie-filled option that you can store for eating all week long.
 Add shredded zucchini, carrots, pureed sweet potatoes or fresh fruit to your mix to pack these snacks full of antioxidants and fiber.
 Have kids top warm muffins with their favorite nut butter to amp up the nutrients even more.

 Create a protein-packed snack in just minutes by boiling eggs.
 Simply sprinkle with salt and pepper.
 Beyond protein, eggs are an excellent source of choline, which is crucial for proper brain development, as well as nervous system and muscle function.

 Whether they prefer peanut, sunflower, almond or others, nut butters are an excellent source of kid-friendly healthy fats.
 Smear their favorite spread on apple slices, blend it into a smoothie, or combine it with Greek yogurt for a tasty dip for fruit.

 Pictured: Granola & Yogurt Breakfast Popsicles